AllanTrachtenberg/MoneyAssistant/.github/ISSUE_TEMPLATE/story.md

 ## Notes

-Any additional details not covered in previous sections
+Any additional details not covered in previous sections.